 - 1 large Cucumber

 - Fresh Coriander leaves

-They washed the two veges under running water.
-Peeling the cucumber, they cut it in half and scooped out the seeds with a teaspoon.
+They washed all the organic produce under running water.
+Then peeling the cucumber, they cut it in half and scooped out the seeds with a teaspoon.
 She spoke as she coarsely grated the cucumber and carrot into a bowl.

-“You don't have to scoop out the cucumber seeds, “ she said, “or drain out the liquid from the grated vegetables if you don't want to.
-For a European flavor you can use Celery instead of Cucumber and Italian Parsley instead of Coriander leaves."
+“You don't have to scoop out the cucumber seeds," said Isha, “or drain out the liquid from the grated vegetables if you don't want to.
+For a European flavor, you can use Celery instead of Cucumber, and Italian Parsley instead of Coriander leaves."

 She sprinkled half a teaspoon of salt on the grated veges and let the mixture sit for 5-6 minutes.
-As they waited, Isha filled Hosh in on other basics.
+Meanwhile, Hosh wrote down the Ingredients List and Cooking Recipe for his future reference, and Isha filled him in on the other basics.

 "Raita is a very popular dish in the Indian sub-continent.
 Different cultures can make it differently just by seasoning yogurt with coriander, cumin, mint, cayenne pepper, and other herbs and spices.
 Some even add chili to make it hot, even though Raita has traditionally been used to cool the palate when eating spicy dishes."

 "In Northern Indian sub-continent including Pakistan, a popular variety is boondi raita.
 Tiny salted and spicy balls of fried gram (chickpea) flour are mixed in the yoghurt (dahi) and served as a side dish with vegetarian and non-vegetarian preparations, especially Kebabs."